Is The Queen Anne Hotel in San Francisco Haunted?

 Unpacking suitcases, tucking guests in, and singing to them while they fall asleep.
 This is a ghost that wants everyone to feel at home here.

-Cold Spots in The Haunted Queen Anne Hotel
+Cold Spots Are Common In The Haunted Hotel

 Cold spots can be found in her suite and the hallways.
 Mary is known as a friendly ghost.
 Like her concern for the girls at her school, she worries about her guests’ comfort.